-The Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities (AAA) approved the opening of Kettering College in September 1967.
-The Ohio Board of Regents authorized the degrees in March 1968.
-The Higher Learning Commission (1230 S. LaSalle St., Suite 7-500, Chicago, IL 60604-1413; 800-621-7440) granted correspondent standing in July 1968, candidate standing in July 1970, and full accreditation in March 1974.
 The College has been approved by the respective U.S. government agencies for acceptance of foreign students and for student eligibility under the U.S. Department of Veterans Affairs education benefits and the U.S. Department of Education and Health and Human Services loans and grants.
 Individual professional curricula are approved as follows: